Tokyo Shinjuku – Lost in Translation

 I had no clue how the city was organized.
 People were in a hurry and going all directions, and I had no idea where to go.
-In its defense, Shinjuku Station has more than 3 million daily passengers.
+It should also be noted, however, Shinjuku Station has more than 3 million daily passengers.

 As destiny would have it, I later lived in the neighborhood of Shinjuku Station.
 And as it is, I decided to solve the problem as an information designer.

-This led to the birth of the City Rail Map, because I wanted to create a modern and useful city map for the urban life.
+This led to the birth of the City Rail Map, because I wanted to create a modern and handy city map for the urban life.

 Designer & Creator of Urban-Map’s City Rail Map